What is AND Gate?

 If control = 1; the truth table will be:

 Due to change in the input-output also changes; therefore, logic '1' enables input for AND gate.

 Based on the above AND gate truth table, the switching circuit diagram of AND gate is shown below.
 We have two inputs or switches, A and B, connected serially, and one blub is also connected serially with two inputs the circuit diagram of AND gate is as follows:

-The bulb will glow only when both switches A and B are closed or at logic '1'.
-If any of the switches A and B are open or logic '0', then the bulb will not glow.
+The bulb will only glow when switches A and B are closed or at logic '1'.
+If any switches A and B are open or logic '0', then the bulb will not glow.

 Important GATE Topics

 |Unary Operators In C||Rankine Formula|

 |Proof Resilience||Storage Class In C|

 Commentswrite a comment